davegoblue/StatRegressionJHUCaffo/README.md

 * 19-MAY-2016 - Logit example with comparison to LM
 * 20-MAY-2016 - Regularization background and example using lm.ridge()
 * 21-MAY-2016 - Log-loss vs RMSE
-* 22-MAY-2016 - One vs. All (multi-class) classification
+* 22-MAY-2016 - One vs. All (multi-class) classification, and neural network representation